bradybellini/bradybellini-v7/README.md

 # bradybellini-v7

-Made with sveltekit and deploted on cloudflare pages
+Made with sveltekit and deployed on cloudflare pages